IBM/Ionic-MFP-App/DETAILED.md

 }
 </code></pre>

-### 3.2 Create Bluemix Mobile Foundation service and configure MFP CLI
+### 3.2 Create Mobile Foundation service and configure MFP CLI
-* Log in to [Bluemix Dashboard](https://console.bluemix.net/) and create [*Mobile Foundation*](https://console.bluemix.net/catalog/services/mobile-foundation) service.
+* Log in to [IBM Cloud Dashboard](https://console.bluemix.net/) and create [*Mobile Foundation*](https://console.bluemix.net/catalog/services/mobile-foundation) service.
 Make a note of the admin password.

-* Back on your local machine, configure MFP CLI to work with Bluemix Mobile Foundation server by running following command in console.
+* Back on your local machine, configure MFP CLI to work with Mobile Foundation server by running following command in console.

 ```
 $ mfpdev server add
 ?
-Enter the name of the new server profile: Bluemix-MFP
+Enter the name of the new server profile: Cloud-MFP
 ?
 Enter the fully qualified URL of this server: https://mobilefoundation-71-hb-server.mybluemix.net:443
 ?
 Enter the MobileFirst Server administrator login ID: admin
 ?
 Enter the MobileFirst Server administrator password: **********